shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Go on…"

-"About wearing them and turning into a cat to do so?"
+"About wearing them and about… turning into a… cat, to do so?"

 "And I talked about how I would never do that because cats are evil and I like killing them and—"